 – Blood tests, if a severe allergy is suspected

 – Elimination diet, which involves removing particular foods from your diet to see if symptoms improve

 – Skin tests, including scratch, intradermal, and patch tests, which evaluate how your skin responds to a potential allergen in a controlled, safe, and monitored manner

 For allergic reactions, a primary care doctor can typically provide you with excellent care for an allergic reaction.
 However, if you have trouble managing your allergic reactions or your allergies are particularly severe, your primary care doctor may refer you to an allergist or immunologist.

 If you require allergy care, our allergic reactions clinic at Franklin Park Urgent Care can provide you with excellent allergy testing and treatment!
 For more information or an appointment with us, please feel free to call us, schedule an appointment through our website, or see us for a walk-in appointment.
-We serve patients from Spokane WA, Airway Heights WA, Cheney WA, Colbert WA, Deer Park WA, Liberty Lake WA, Mead WA, Medical Lake WA, Millwood WA, Otis Orchards WA, Spokane Valley WA, and surrounding areas.
+We serve patients from Spokane WA, Airway Heights WA, Cheney WA, Colbert WA, Deer Park WA, Liberty Lake WA, Mead WA, Medical Lake WA, Millwood WA, Otis Orchards WA, Spokane Valley WA and surrounding areas.